iota-community/Community-Governance/README.md

 ### This is how a user can change a vote:

-- [ ]  **During commencing period:** Open the voting application on the website and initiate a new vote as described above.
+- [ ]  **During commencing period:** Open the voting application in Firefly or on the website and initiate a new vote as described above.
 The old vote will be removed, and the new one initiated.

-- [ ]  **During the holding period:** Open the voting application on the website and initiate a new vote as described above.
+- [ ]  **During the holding period:** Open the voting application in Firefly or on the website and initiate a new vote as described above.
 The old vote will be removed, and the new one created.
 You can always add unused tokens into the vote by initiating the voting process for those wallets.
 The tokens will then be counted from the next milestone on and will also reach a percentage of the total weight (starting on day seven out of a total 10 days will generate 30% real voting power for those tokens)

 - [ ]  **Changing the opinion:** You can also change the opinion of the vote anytime.
 In which case, the tokens will be sent again.
-Open the voting application on the website and initiate a new vote but now with the opposite opinion in the data payload.
+Open the voting application in Firefly or on the website and initiate a new vote but now with the opposite opinion in the data payload.
 From the next milestone on, the votes will accumulate weight for the new opinion.
 Be aware that the opinion weight that has been collected until the change has happened will still count for the first opinion.
 So if you changed your opinion exactly at the vote’s “halftime” with an unchanged token amount, both opinions accumulate exactly 50% total weight.

 ### Using Github to create, discuss, approve and publish proposals